kpedro88/CondorProduction/README.md

 Several caveats currently apply:
 * The argument `-q, --no-queue-arg` should be used when preparing individual jobs.
 * It is recommended to use the `xrdcp` method for transferring CMSSW environment in Step1 when preparing individual jobs.
-* The aggregate input tarball currently must be transferred via Condor, not via xrdcp.
+* The aggregate input tarball must be transferred via Condor, not via xrdcp.

 ## Configuration